formlio/forml/docs/testing.rst

         mytest2 = testing.Case(arg1='bar').apply('foo').raises(RuntimeError, 'Not trained')

 PLAINAPPLY_RETURNS
-    is an assertion of an output value of successful outcome of the *apply* mode executed again without previous *train* mode.
+    is an assertion of an output value of the successful outcome of the *apply-mode* executed again without the previous *train-mode*.

     Synopsis: